Internship Positions Available

 These aspects will include conducting primary and secondary research on the history and provenance of museum artifacts, researching the events of baseball history to find connections with American culture, and writing up the results of the findings.
 Other functions will include writing and editing exhibit labels for selected new artifacts, and researching and answering incoming correspondence.

-One position available, graduate level preferred.
+One position available, graduate level preferred with experience conducting primary and secondary research on artifacts.
 Majors in history, museum studies, public history preferred

 Membership interns assist the Museum’s fundraising efforts – primarily focused on helping to increase enrollment in the Hall of Fame membership program.